Call for Participation in NeurIPS 2020 Expo

 Call for Workshops and Active Trainings

-Half-day slot in which a body of content is presented around a larger theme or idea.
+Up to 2 hours slot in which a body of content is presented around a larger theme or idea.
 Meant to reflect the spirit of the workshops presented at NeurIPS, EXPO workshops should include a variety of speakers and interactions with the attennding audience.

-Half-day slot focused on imparting actionable information or skills to the attendees.
+2 hours slot focused on imparting actionable information or skills to the attendees.
 This should be considered hands on.
 Participants should leave with a newly acquired actionable skill.